CovertLab/wcEcoli/docs/style-guide.md

         find . -name '*.py' -exec awk '{ if (length($0) > max) max = length($0) } END { if (max > 199) print max, FILENAME }' {} \;

-* Don't use implicit relative imports (e.g. `import sibling` where `sibling` is in the same directory) because it can import the wrong file (e.g. `import random`), it can import the same module twice (really?), and it doesn't work in Python 3.

-  Instead use absolute imports or explicit relative imports:
+* Use absolute imports or explicit relative imports:

-      from __future__ import absolute_import  # prevents implicit relative imports
       from . import sibling
       from path.to.mypkg import sibling
       from .sibling import example